Matteo294/LatticeSimulations/README.md

 ## Polyakov Chain
 The Polyakov loop in 1+1 dimension is studied and compared to analytical results.
 ## Lattice Exam
-Final project exam of the course
+Final project exam of the course, consists in a simulation of a SU(3) Yang-Mills theory in 1+1 dimensions